What are the new Google Maps features for drivers of electric vehicles?

 • traffic conditions.

 Drivers can use the information provided by Google Maps to adjust their driving style in real time.
-For example, by reducing speed on freeways or adopting a gentler driving style in town, they can significantly extend their vehicle's range.
+For example, by reducing their speed on the motorway or adopting a gentler driving style in town, they can significantly extend their vehicle's range.

-In addition to optimizing range, real-time tracking also enables more accurate forecasting of recharging requirements.
+As well as optimising range, real-time tracking also enables more accurate forecasting of recharging requirements.
 If Google Maps detects that energy consumption is higher than expected due to difficult traffic conditions or climbs, it can suggest additional recharging stops along the way.
-This helps to avoid low-battery situations and plan recharges efficiently.
+This helps to avoid low battery situations and to plan recharges efficiently.

 Proactive recharge alerts

-Google Maps now introduces a proactive charging alerts feature to help drivers effectively manage their energy consumption.
-The feature sends notifications when battery levels become critical, suggesting the nearest charging stations based on consumption and planned route.
+Google Maps is now introducing a proactive charging alerts feature to help drivers effectively manage their energy consumption.
+This feature sends notifications when battery levels become critical, suggesting the nearest charging stations based on consumption and planned route.

 How do they work?

 When the system detects that the battery is reaching a critical threshold, it sends a notification to the driver with suggestions for nearby recharging stations.
-By 2023, around 30% of EV users in Europe report using apps with similar functionality to manage their recharges, which proves the value of adding this feature to the app.
+By 2023, around 30% of EV users in Europe will report using apps with similar functionality to manage their recharging, which just goes to show the value of adding this feature to the app.

-Let's take the example of a driver of a Hyundai IONIQ 5 traveling from Lyon to Grenoble, a distance of around 110 km.
-If the battery falls below 15% remaining capacity, the application could send him an alert indicating available fast-charging stations in Bourgoin-Jallieu, located halfway along the route.
-This suggestion would be based on current consumption levels, traffic conditions and the location of the most convenient stations.
-Proactive charging alerts offer several advantages:
+Let's take the example of a driver of a Hyundai IONIQ 5 travelling from Lyon to Grenoble, a distance of around 110 km.
+If the battery falls below 15 % of remaining capacity, the application could send him an alert indicating the fast-charging stations available in Bourgoin-Jallieu, located halfway along the route.
+This suggestion would be based on the current level of consumption, traffic conditions and the location of the most convenient stations.
+Proactive charging alerts offer a number of advantages:

 • drivers avoid the stress of searching for a charging station in a hurry,

-• the application helps minimize detours and plan refills more efficiently,
+• The application helps to minimise detours and plan refills more efficiently,

 • they contribute to safer driving by ensuring that drivers are always aware of their battery level.

-In a few figures, proactive charging and intelligent energy management can improve the overall efficiency of electric vehicles by 10-15%.
-What's more, the use of these technologies is on the rise, with estimated annual growth of 25% in terms of adoption by electric car users.
+In a few figures, proactive charging and intelligent energy management can improve the overall efficiency of electric vehicles by 10 to 15 %.
+What's more, the use of these technologies is on the rise, with estimated growth of 25 % per year in terms of adoption by electric car users.

 Conclusion

-New features for electric vehicle drivers make journey planning and charging management easier and more reliable.
-With electric vehicle adoption growing by 40% a year worldwide, these tools are essential for hassle-free driving.
-With advanced integrations, real-time information and proactive alerts, Google Maps responds effectively to the needs of EV drivers, contributing to an optimized and serene driving experience.
+The new features for electric vehicle drivers make journey planning and charging management easier and more reliable.
+With electric vehicle adoption growing by 40 % per year globally, these tools are essential for hassle-free driving.
+With advanced integrations, real-time information and proactive alerts, Google Maps responds effectively to the needs of EV drivers, contributing to an optimised and worry-free driving experience.

 Adrien-Maxime MENSAH